 Step 5: Check Applicable State Law

-If you decide to open an S Corp in Pennsylvania, there is usually no need to file for a separate election for the state.
-Pennsylvania has no distinction between S Corps at the federal and state levels (if you are an S Corp with the federal government you are automatically one with the state).
+If you decide to open an S Corp in Philadelphia, there is usually no need to file for a separate election for the state.
+Philadelphia has no distinction between S Corps at the federal and state levels (if you are an S Corp with the federal government you are automatically one with the state).
 There usually is no need to file for an election with the state.
 However, some states like Arkansas, New York, and New Jersey do require those operating as S Corps to actively file an election with the state.

 Also, in accordance with IRS Notice 2020-75, state and local income taxes imposed on S Corps are allowed as a deduction by the S Corporation in computing its taxable income.
 This provides a benefit to S Corporation shareholders in states that impose tax on the entity’s taxable income.